charlesCXK/CAM-pytorch/readme.md

 #### I. Introduction

 Use pytorch 0.4.0 and python3 to implemennt CAM (class avtivation mapping).
+Just a simple lab, acting on cifar-10 dataset.

 <a href='https://blog.csdn.net/weixin_40955254/article/details/81191896'>Click here for more</a>